Stelath/ketchup-killer-3000/README.md

-# ketchup-killer-3000
+# Ketchup Killer 3000
- An Arduino robot that destroys ketchup packets.
+ An Arduino robot that destroys ketchup packets with a servo attatched to a pointy stick.

+ (Its dumb, I know)